Skip to Main Content

 Generative artificial intelligence (AI)

-If you use text generated by ChatGPT or other AI software, you should cite it as a form of personal communication, as this content can't be retrieved by the reader of your work.
+If you quote or paraphrase text generated by Copilot, ChatGPT, or other AI applications, you should cite it as a form of personal communication, as this content can't be retrieved by the reader of your work.

 • Include the name of the AI software, the date the text was generated, and the name of the publisher or producer of the software.